Table 4.3. Existing Capacity by Energy Source, 2024 (Megawatts)

 Hydroelectric Conventional capacity includes conventional hydroelectric power excluding pumped storage facilities.

-Other Energy Sources include batteries, hydrogen, purchased steam, sulfur, tire-derived fuels and other miscellaneous energy sources.
+Other Energy Sources include hydrogen, non-biogenic municipal solid waste, batteries, purchased steam, sulfur, tire-derived fuel, and other miscellaneous energy sources.

 Capacity by energy source is based on the capacity associated with the energy source reported as the most predominant (primary) one, where more than one energy source is associated with a generator.